F-Secure's Global Partner Program Earns Program of the Year Accolades

-F-Secure's partner-driven growth initiative recognized as industry-leading channel marketing program by Forrester-owned SiriusDecisions
+F-Secure's partner-driven growth initiative recognized as industry-leading channel sales program by Forrester-owned SiriusDecisions

 Launched in 2019, F-Secure's Global Partner Program connects B2B IT resellers all over the world with F-Secure to help address the challenges of providing cyber security expertise and services to their clients.
 It structures cooperation into a painless, transparent process that supports resellers providing F-Secure's corporate security solutions to their clients.